-What safeguards does ADR UK have in place?
+What other safeguards does ADR UK have in place?

-As well as only allowing researchers to access data after identifiers have been stripped out, ADR UK partners have rigorous safeguards in place to ensure data cannot be accessed by any unauthorised persons, or for any reason other than research that passes the public benefit test.
+In addition to only allowing access to data after identifiers have been stripped out, ADR UK partners have robust safeguards to ensure data is protected at all times.
+Data can only be accessed by accredited researchers, and only for approved research projects that clearly demonstrate public benefit.

-ADR UK works in line with the recommendations of the National Statisticians Data Ethics Advisory Committee (NSDEC).
-The NSDEC was established by the UK Statistics Authority to ensure that the access, use and sharing of public data, for research and statistical purposes, is ethical and for the public good.
+ADR UK works in line with the recommendations of the National Statisticians Data Ethics Advisory Committee (NSDEC), which was established by the UK Statistics Authority.
+NSDEC provides independent advice to ensure that the use and sharing of public data for research and statistical purposes is ethical and serves the public good.

-Each of ADR UK’s national partnerships has a dedicated data processing partner responsible for safeguarding data and controlling researcher access to it.
-These include the Office for National Statistics (ONS) in England, the SAIL Databank as part of ADR Wales and the Northern Ireland Statistics and Research Agency (NISRA) for ADR Northern Ireland.
+Each of ADR UK’s national partnerships has a dedicated data processing partner responsible for safeguarding data and controlling researcher access.
+These include the Office for National Statistics (ONS) in England, the SAIL Databank as part of ADR Wales, and the Northern Ireland Statistics and Research Agency (NISRA) for ADR Northern Ireland.
 In Scotland, this happens through a collaboration of partners including National Records for Scotland, the eData Research and Innovation Service (eDRIS), and the Scottish network of safe havens.

 The 'Five Safes'